esphome/esphome-docs/components/sensor/mopeka_pro_check.rst

     mopeka_ble:

 After uploading, the ESP32 will immediately try to scan for BLE devices.
-For Lippert/Mopeka Pro Check / Pro Plus devices you must press and hold the green sync button for it to be identified.
+For Mopeka Pro Check / Pro Plus / Lippert devices you must press and hold the green sync button for it to be identified.
 For all sensors found the ``mopeka_ble`` component will print a message like this one:

 .. code::